My Karate Instructors; My Friends

 Bill and Janet Ring didn’t just teach me karate; they made me a close member of their family.
 I remember walking into their Ring’s School of Martial Arts, in suburban Madison, Wisconsin, and knowing in an instant that it was the place for me.

-Their son Noah and daughter Katie were there, little kids then, but already well-trained, well-disciplined and oozing quiet respect.
+Their son Noah and daughter Katie were there, little kids then, but already well-trained, well-disciplined and oozing confidence and respect.
 In fact, it seemed like a flock of youngsters was always at the school.
 Janet, or “Ma’am,” as we addressed her, later won a “Crystal Apple” teacher award from a local TV station, the only winner who wasn’t an official school-district pro.

 There were also adults, of course: tough ones soon to be polished, meek ones soon to become experts, bad ones soon to be tamed.
 All became like family too if they kept at it.